otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-laravel-api-4.md

     // Validation rules
     $fields = $request->validate([
-        'name' => 'required|string', // name is required and must be a string 'email' => 'required|email|unique:users', // email is required, must be formatted as email address and must be unique 'password' => 'required|string|confirmed' // password is required, must be a string and under validation
+        'name' => 'required|string', // name is required and must be a string 'email' => 'required|string|unique:users,email', // email is required, must be a string, unique to the
+                                                         // Users database table, i.e., you can not have the same email address
+        'password' => 'required|string|confirmed' // password is required, must be a string and under validation
                                                   // must have a matching field of password_confirmation ]);